 We also show that bank lending to state and local governments is heavily collateralized, has high contractual priority, and contains additional guarantees.
 For example, 60% of lines of credit and 80% of term loans are secured, with banks almost always having first-lien priority on the assets that secure the loans.
 Whenever a bank loan is unsecured, banks are almost always senior in terms of priority.
 In addition, bank loan maturities are short: only 2-3 years for lines of credit and 7-8 years for term loans.
 Overall, given the high collateralization of bank loans combined with maturities that are likely to be substantially shorter than those of public bonds, state and local governments with outstanding bonds may dilute public bondholders when they issue new bank loans.
-While such bonds claim dilution through collateralization and shortening of debt maturities may be a way to maximize external finance proceeds given the realization of an adverse income shock,4 it substantially limits the ability of a municipality to take on additional debt (see, e.g., Brunnermeier and Oehmke (2013), Donaldson et al. (2017)).
+While such bonds claim dilution through collateralization of an adverse income shock,4 it substantially limits the ability of a municipality to take on additional debt (see, e.g., Brunnermeier and Oehmke (2013), Donaldson et al. (2017)).